w-frank/w-frank.github.io/content/port-audio.md

 make
 make install
 ```
-On my system running Ubuntu 20.04.3 LTS, I installed PortAudio in /usr/local/lib.
+On my system running Ubuntu 20.04.3 LTS, I installed PortAudio in `/usr/local/lib/`.

 ## Building with PortAudio using CMake
 PortAudio defines the following CMake targets:

-* "portaudio_static" for a static library
+* `portaudio_static` for a static library
-* "portaudio" for a dynamic library
+* `portaudio` for a dynamic library

 To use the CMake package finder you need to tell CMake where to find PortAudio.
 ```shell